‘Patient’ capital needed for India to stay in the battle for AI

 The Indian start-up story runs on a timer.
 It has seven years to grow, cash out, and move on.
 That’s long enough to build an app and not something like the semiconductor industry.
 This seven-year cycle rewards speed, not substance.
 The clock runs out long before real innovation starts.

 In the world of deep tech what it means is that a company at work to build high tech products such as semiconductor chips for instance does not need seed money; it needs faith money — capital that can wait a decade for results.
 But India’s venture ecosystem isn’t built for patience.
-This came up during a conversation with Chief Marketing Officer (CMO) of Neysa AI Sujith Janardanan.
+This came up during a conversation with Sujith Janardanan, CMO of Neysa AI.

 This has to do with the fact that most Indian funds are tied to foreign limited partners who expect profits and exit within seven or eight years on the outside.
 This works in consumer internet businesses where valuations balloon on promise but not in businesses where returns take time to come.